MchpBTApps/RN4870_Remote_Configuration/README.md

 Expected response:   *%RMT_CMD_OFF%*

-## Master Control with an Android Device
+## Central Control with an Android Device

 Using an Android device involves more effort than using two RN4871 modules.
 Since the Android device does not support the same exact commands as an RN4871 module these commands must be written to the BLE characteristics using an Android App such as Smart Discover.
 All data is passed as hex data so any ASCII commands must be converted first.
 The step by step procedure to configure is provided below.